Kath & Kim: Premise

 Kath & Kim follows the day-to-day Australian suburban life of Kath Day-Knight (Jane Turner), her only child Kimberly (Kim) Diane Craig née Day (Gina Riley), Kim's husband and Computa City salesman, Brett Craig (Peter Rowsthorn), Kath's love interest and eventual husband who works as a "purveyor of fine meats", Kel Knight (Glenn Robbins), and long-time family friend Sharon Strzelecki (Magda Szubanski).

 Storylines follow the characters' day-to-day lives, and document their personal struggles and the banality of their achievements and aspirations.
-Kath & Kim satirises the mother-daughter relationship and the habits and values of modern suburban Australians, and emphasises the kitsch and superficial elements of contemporary society, particularly the traditional working class which has progressed to a level of affluence (or "effluence" as quoted by Kath) which previous generations had been unable to achieve.
-Despite this affluence, good taste and a sense of cultural sophistication still eludes the titular characters.
+Kath & Kim satirises the mother-daughter relationship and the habits and values of modern suburban Australians, and emphasises the kitsch and superficial elements of contemporary society, particularly the traditional working class which has progressed to a level of affluence (or "effluence" as the show's title characters would have it) which previous generations had been unable to achieve.
+Despite this affluence, good taste and a sense of cultural sophistication still eludes the show's characters.

 They visit places such as the Westfield Fountain Gate (some parts filmed at Westfield Southland), the local IKEA, Target and various local restaurants.

 It also occasionally mocks Australian and international mass popular culture, such as popular reality television shows Big Brother and Australian Idol.
 It sometimes makes statements about Australian politics.
-The crass and embarrassing behaviour of the characters, and their gaudy, out-dated fashion sense are popular features of the show.
+The crass and embarrassing behaviour of the characters, and their gaudy, out-dated retro fashion sense are popular features of the show.
 Processed and widely recognised Australian foods, such as Jatz crackers, Tim Tams and Fruche yoghurt are frequently referenced in the series.

-During the credits, most episodes end with Kath and Kim sitting in Kath's back yard, chatting about issues related to the episode.
+Most episodes end with Kath and Kim sitting in Kath's back yard, chatting about issues related to the episode.
 Sometimes these chats help to complete the story which was told during the episode.
+This final element is accompanied by the show's credits.